 The consumer had spoken.

-Those two uninformed and loud consumers, who had barely passed high school and had never touched a nutrition textbook, convinced a multi-billion dollar company to make an important nutrition decision that can seriously affect your health.
+Those two uninformed consumers, who had never touched a nutrition textbook, convinced a multi-billion dollar company to make an important nutrition decision that can seriously affect your health.

 I was disgusted.